 Incorrect Numbers Example 1:

 Mr. and Mrs. Smith are self-employed.
 In 2013 their business' net income (income after all actual expenses) averaged $13,000.00 per month.
 They had a tax debt and filled out a form 433-A on their own.
 When doing this they estimated how much they believed their 2014 income would be and estimated lower than the 2013 total.
 They also included in their business expenses the depreciation related to a piece of equipment and the mileage deduction related to a vehicle.
 They filed the 433-A along with a 656 form for an offer in compromise.
-When the live body at the IRS got around to reviewing the 433-A, she immediately noticed the discrepancy between the 2013 actual income, the last 3 months income and the estimated income in the 433-A. She also noticed that the business expenses in the 433-A didn't match the income and business documentation supplied to the IRS.
-She disallowed the numbers.
+When the IRS got around to reviewing the 433-A, it noticed the discrepancy between the 2013 actual income, the last 3 months income and the estimated income in the 433-A. It also noticed that the business expenses in the 433-A didn't match the income and business documentation supplied to the IRS.
+It disallowed the numbers.
 They didn't jive with the facts and this added $1700.00 per month to the amount the Smith's had calculated as the net income.
 With this additional $1700.00, the IRS believed that the Smiths could afford to pay the entire tax debt over the remaining CSED and rejected the Offer.
 The IRS kept the 20% down on the offer that was paid with the financial documents and then used the 433a as a roadmap to get to the Smith's accounts and assets.

 Incorrect Numbers Example 2:

 Mrs. Henry received $1500.00 per month from social security and still worked.
 Her job netted her another $1500.00 per month.
 She had some old tax debt and attempted to provide the IRS with a financial statement.
 When she filled it out she told the truth about the fact that she had been paying $350.00 per month toward her credit card debt.
-The IRS doesn't consider credit card payment as a budget item in an offer in compromise and considered the $350.00 as excess income.
+The IRS doesn't consider credit card payment as a separate budget item in an offer in compromise and considered the $350.00 as excess income.
 It multiplied the $350.00 by the amount of months remaining in the statute period and determined that Mrs. Henry could afford to pay the debt in full before the Statute ran out.
 Her offer was rejected.
 The IRS kept her monthly payments and used her 433a information to levy her bank account when she didn't respond to the rejection notice.

 In both of these examples, some thought and pre-planning may have prevented the outcome.
 Sometimes an offer or a payment plan request can be made at a different time, and sometimes good-faith budget planning and asset planning can be done to make the outcome better.